-Here’s our updated step-by-step guide to NEW Philippine passport application, with list of requirements and tips to secure an appointment easily.
-Again, this is for new applications (first time applications).
+Here’s our updated step-by-step guide to NEW Philippine passport application, with list of DFA requirements and tips to secure a DFA APPOINTMENT easily.
+Again, this is for NEW applications (first time applications).
 For passport renewal, read: PASSPORT RENEWAL PROCESS.

 Every international journey begins with a passport.
 It’s the most important document you need when traveling abroad.
 Fortunately, while it is often difficult to get an appointment, the application process in general is simple and not complicated at all.
 Here’s how to apply for a passport!

 - Confirmed online appointment.
 I’ll be explaining the process in detail below.

 - Accomplished application form.
 Often, the application form is to be filled out online.
 When trying to schedule an appointment, you will be asked to complete the application form, which you can print out after payment confirmation.
 But if for whatever reason you need a blank copy (i.e. those who will use the courtesy lane), you’ll find a PDF file here.
 Print it out on A4 paper.

 - Birth certificate.
 PSA-authenticated.
 Original copy, printed on PSA security paper.

 - Valid ID.
 Original copy and photocopy.
 Here are the accepted IDs.